emmaelizbrooks/js-rocket/README.md

 # js-rocket
-Launch a rocket with javascropt
+Launch a rocket with javascript